ewdlop/Riddles/README.md

 1. The weak interaction is not invariant to parity nor charge conjugation.
 2. The weak interaction is invariant to parity and charge conjugation.
 3. Does dark matter LLC has a main component?
+3. Does dark matter LLHC has a main component?
+4.

 ##